Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

-TL;DR: Hard water stains on artificial grass are mineral deposits left behind after water evaporates.
-You can usually remove them with a simple vinegar-and-baking-soda paste or a turf-safe limescale cleaner, but stubborn buildup is best handled by a professional synthetic turf cleaning service.
+Hard water stains on artificial grass are mineral deposits left behind after water evaporates.
+You can usually remove them with a diluted white vinegar solution or a vinegar-and-baking-soda paste, but if you have dogs, vinegar can temporarily repel them.
+Stubborn or widespread buildup is best handled by a professional synthetic turf cleaning service.

-Hard water stains (white, chalky residue) on synthetic turf are “scale” from minerals in hard water, and they’re removed by breaking down the mineral layer, gently scrubbing the turf blades, then rinsing thoroughly.
+Hard water stains (white, chalky residue) on synthetic turf are mineral scale from calcium and magnesium in hard water.
+They are removed by breaking down the mineral layer with a mild acid, gently scrubbing the turf blades, and rinsing thoroughly.

 What causes hard water stains on artificial turf